 In dynamic conservative mode, the InterruptThrottleRate value is set to 4000 for traffic that falls in class "Bulk traffic".
-If traffic falls in the "Low latency" or "Low-est latency" class, the InterruptThrottleRate is increased stepwise to 20000.
+If traffic falls in the "Low latency" or "Lowest latency" class, the InterruptThrottleRate is increased stepwise to 20000.
 This default mode is suitable for most applications.

-For situations where low latency is vital such as cluster or grid computing, the algorithm can reduce latency even more when the same as mode 3, the InterruptThrottleRate will be increased stepwise to 70000 for traffic in class "Lowest latency".
+For situations where low latency is vital such as cluster or grid computing, the algorithm can reduce latency even more when InterruptThrottleRate is set to mode 1.
+In this mode, which operates the same as mode 3, the InterruptThrottleRate will be increased stepwise to 70000 for traffic in class "Lowest latency".